greena13/redux-and-the-rest/README.md

 ### Clear local edits

-The clearItemEdit action creator reverts any local edits (those that haven't been sent to an external API) and resets a resource item back to its original values (as they existed when the resource was last synced).
+The clearItemEdit action creator reverts any local edits (those that haven't been sent to an external API) and resets a item back to its original values (as they existed when the resource was last synced).

-This is useful when a user wants to cancel or clear their editing of a particular resource item.
+This is useful when a user wants to cancel or clear their editing of a particular item.

-It can also be used to clear an edit after an UPDATE request has failed to be submitted to the server to reset the resource item back to its last known valid state, without having to make a separate request to the external API.
+It can also be used to clear an edit after an UPDATE request has failed to be submitted to the server to reset the item back to its last known valid state, without having to make a separate request to the external API.

 | Property | Value |
 | :--- | :--- |